-The Company had a term loan facility of \$30.0 million with a syndicate of two lenders ("Lenders"), which was entered into in February 2014 and amended in December 2014 and February 2015 (the "2014 Loan and Security Agreement").
+Prior to entering into the 2016 Loan and Security Agreement on August 1, 2016, the Company had a term loan facility of \$30.0 million with a syndicate of two lenders, or Lenders, which was entered into in February 2014 and amended in December 2014 and February 2015, or the 2014 Loan and Security Agreement.
 The term loan facility was available to the Company in tranches.
-The first tranche for \$20.0 million was advanced upon the closing of the agreement.
-The remaining \$10.0 million was available for drawdown by the Company until February 20, 2016 in \$1.0 million increments, which has now expired.
-The Company incurred \$0.4 million in debt issuance costs in connection with borrowing the first tranche in February 2014.
-The term loan bears interest at a variable per annum rate equal to the greater of 10% or LIBOR plus 9%.
-Interest is due and payable on the last business day of each month during the term of the loan commencing in February 2014.
-Monthly principal payments are due beginning in February 2016 based on 1/60th of the outstanding balance at that time and will continue until all remaining principal outstanding under the term loan becomes due and payable in February 2019.
-As of December 31, 2015 and 2014, \$20.0 million of this loan facility was outstanding and is included as notes payable in the consolidated balance sheets.
+The first tranche for \$20.0 million was advanced upon entering into the agreement.
+The remaining \$10.0 million was available for drawdown by the Company until February 20, 2016 in \$1.0 million increments, which expired on February 20, 2016.
+The Company incurred \$0.4 million in debt costs in connection with borrowing the first tranche in February 2014.
+The term loan bore interest at a variable per annum rate equal to the greater of 10% or LIBOR plus 9%.
+Interest was due and payable on the last business day of each month during the term of the loan commencing in February 2014.
+Monthly principal payments were due beginning in February 2016 based on 1/60th of the outstanding balance at that time and would continue until all remaining principal outstanding under the term loan became due and payable in February 2019.
+As of December 31, 2015, \$20.0 million of this loan facility was outstanding and is included as notes payable in the consolidated balance sheets.
+As of December 31, 2016, the Company had canceled and paid back all borrowings under the 2014 Loan and Security Agreement.

-The term loan is secured by substantially all the assets of the Company and is subordinate to the 2013 Loan and Security Agreement.
-The 2014 Loan and Security Agreement contains certain covenants and includes the occurrence of a material adverse event, as defined in the agreement and determined by the Lenders, as an event of default.
-As of December 31, 2015, the Company was in compliance with these covenants.
+The term loan was secured by substantially all the assets of the Company and was subordinate to the 2013 Loan and Security Agreement.
+The 2014 Loan and Security Agreement contained certain covenants and included the occurrence of a material adverse event, as defined in the agreement and determined by the Lenders, as an event of default.
+The Company was in compliance with these covenants through the effective cancellation date of August 1, 2016.

 In connection with entering into the 2014 Loan and Security Agreement, the Company issued to the Lenders warrants to purchase 177,865 shares of common stock at \$10.12 per share, which vest and become exercisable over a ten year term from the date of issuance, based on amounts drawn under the \$30.0 million term loan facility.
 Based on the drawdown of \$20.0 million in February 2014, 118,577 shares of common stock issuable under the warrants vested and are exercisable by the Lenders.
-As of December 31, 2015, 59,288 shares of common stock issuable under the warrants pertaining to the undrawn \$10.0 million were unvested, which were subsequently canceled on February 20, 2016 when the \$10.0 million became unavailable for borrowing.
+The fair value of these vested warrants of \$1.0 million was recorded as a discount against the debt proceeds and was being recognized as additional interest expense over the term of the loan.
+The remaining 59,288 shares of common stock issuable under the warrants pertaining to the undrawn \$10.0 million did not vest and were no longer exercisable on February 20, 2016 when the \$10.0 million was no longer available for borrowing.